DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-bootstrapping-a-react-project.markdown

 ```

 The application's entry point is set at the `entry`, Webpack will bundle all the `JS` and `JSX` files into the file that's specified in the output object.
 Webpack dev server is set to inline which allows a kind of reload on the fly and the application will be served at port `3333`.
 In the module object, we specify the babel loader to use `react` and `es2015` presets for converting `ES6` and `React` code into code that the browser understands.
 The webpack plugins add the ability to use class properties and decorators.

+**Note:** Babel presets are basically plugins that have been configured to do a particular task.

 ### Hot reloading
 The idea behind hot reloading is to keep the app running and to inject new versions of the files that you edited at runtime.
 This way, you don't lose any of your state which is especially useful if you are tweaking the UI.